-It's hard to imagine how someone can go nine months without knowing that they're pregnant.
+It's hard to imagine how someone can go nine months without knowing they're pregnant.
 There must have been symptoms.
 There had to be signs - kicking, nausea, cravings.
-It's something that is physically affecting your body.
-How could one not know?
+It's physically affecting your body.
+How could you not know?

-It's a phenomenon known as "cryptic pregnancy."
-Although very rare, the condition affects about 1 in 2,500 women who don't know they're pregnant until they're in labor.
-There are many contributing factors that can hide the pregnancy, like a lack of actual symptoms and obesity.
+It's a phenomenon known as cryptic pregnancy.
+About one in 2,500 women don't know they're pregnant until they're in labor, so the condition is rare.
+Many contributing factors can hide the pregnancy, like a lack of actual symptoms and obesity.

-Dr. Patricia Devine, Director of Labor and Delivery at Columbia University Medical Center explains, "This is an extreme situation, a very rare situation, because it is pretty hard to miss all of the signs of pregnancy."
+Dr. Patricia Devine, the former director of labor and delivery at Columbia University Medical Center, explained, "This is an extreme situation, a very rare situation, because it is pretty hard to miss all of the signs of pregnancy."

-But, it does indeed happen.
-The following cases are women who went their entire pregnancy claiming to have no signs or symptoms until delivery.
-These are stories of people who gave birth without knowing they were pregnant./s
+But it does indeed happen.
+The following cases involve women who claim they went their entire pregnancy with no signs or symptoms until delivery.
+These are stories of people who gave birth without knowing they were pregnant.

-In 2009, 92-year-old Huang Yijun of Southern China gave birth to a calcified fetus she had been carrying in her body for 50 years.
-The phenomenon is known as lithopedion, and it occurs when a pregnancy fails and a baby calcifies - or turns to stone - outside of the uterus.
+In 2009, 92-year-old Huang Yijun of China gave birth to a calcified fetus she had been carrying in her body for more than 50 years.
+The phenomenon is known as a lithopedion, which occurs when the fetus of a failed pregnancy calcifies - or turns to stone - inside the body but outside the uterus.

-Doctors explained that the condition is similar to an ectopic pregnancy, and they rarely last for months before breaking down in the body.
+Doctors explained that the condition is similar to an ectopic pregnancy, and the fetuses rarely last for months before breaking down in the body.

-Boston native, 23-year-old Katherine Kropas never suspected she was pregnant when she arrived at the hospital for stomach and back pain.
-Kropas had been on birth control, and experienced no pregnancy symptoms in the months before her unexpected pain.
+Boston native Katherine Kropas, 23, never suspected she was pregnant when she arrived at the hospital for stomach and back pain.
+Kropas had been on birth control and experienced no pregnancy symptoms in the months before her unexpected pain.
 When she spoke with a doctor she learned she was pregnant, and an hour later she delivered a healthy, 10-pound baby girl.